"The Myth and the Machine Volume One: Technics and Human Development"

 Selfies and porn.

-This was the aim of philosopher Lewis Mumford's 1966 book, "The Myth and the Machine Volume One: Technics and Human Development."
-Mumford wrote this book to "re-examine the nature of man and the whole course of technological change."
+In his 1966 book, "The Myth and the Machine Volume One: Technics and Human Development."
+Mumford set out to "re-examine the nature of man and the whole course of technological change."
 He wanted to refute the then widely-held idea that what makes man different from all the other beasts was his ability to make and use tools.
 Instead, he argues, it was culture that is the primary force driving consciousness and progress.
 Sometime in the past, Mumford argued, our predecessors "mistakenly coupled their particular mode of mechanical progress with an unjustifiable sense of increasing moral superiority."

 In fact, the opposite is true.
 Man's most serious undertaking has never been work nor tool making, but playfulness.
 Predecessors who mistakenly coupled their mechanical progress with an unjustifiable sense of their increasing moral superiority.
 But without human's capacity to give symbolic form to experience, the universe would be empty of meaning.